gdbroman/broman.blog/posts/nietzsche.md

 Help me God.
 Will you?

 These urges to set it all on fire.
-Are they shouts for something real?
+Shouts.
+For something real?

-What if we increased our attention spans.

 So we over here trynna solve problem and then new guy come over start talking with these new words and we like wow those new words what do they mean and trynna figure out if they make sense if they can help solve problem that we trynna solve over here or if he just using new words to get the status of smart by pretending to trynna help out?